 I label them “mega” because they’re one of the richest desserts to come out of my oven.
-The base of the brownies is this homemade brownie recipe, though I add a little more chocolate.
+The base of the brownies is this homemade brownies recipe, though I add a little more chocolate.
 If you’ve tried that brownie recipe before, you can imagine how “mega” the peanut butter swirl version is!

 So here’s how we’re going to make them…